hpc-carpentry/old-hpc-workflows/_episodes/07-resources.md

 ~~~
 {:.language-python}

-Now, when we run `snakemake -j 4`, the `count_words` rules are run one at a time,
+Now, when we run `snakemake -j 4`, the `count_words` rules are run one at a
-so as to give each execution the resources it needs.
+time.
 All of our other rules will still run in parallel.
+Unless otherwise
-Unless otherwise specified with `{threads}`, rules will use 1 core by default.
+specified with `{threads}`, rules will use 1 core by default.

 ~~~
 Provided cores: 4